decred/dcrdocs/es_docs/getting-started/user-guides/cli-installation.md

-# Installation Guide
+# ** CLI Installation guide **

-This guide was last updated for v1.0.1.
+This page was last updated for v1.0.1.

 ---

-There are five methods for downloading and installing the Decred software.

-* [The Windows Installer](#paymetheus) (.msi) - This only works for installing Paymetheus on Windows machines.
+There are two methods to install Decred CLI (command line interface) tools `dcrd`, `dcrwallet`, and `dcrctl`.

-* [dcrinstall](#dcrinstall) - A cross-platform, automatic installer/updater for the command-line applications (`dcrd`, `dcrwallet`, and `dcrctl`).
+* [dcrinstall](#dcrinstall) - The recommended method. `dcrinstall` is a cross-platform, automatic installer/updater for the all of the command-line applications.
+It is the quickest and easiest option to get a wallet running.
-* [Decrediton](#decrediton) - For installing decrediton on Linux or Mac.
-* Manually installing and setting up the precompiled [binary releases](#binary-releases) for the cross-platform command-line applications.
-* Compiling from source.

-The first four methods will be covered here and the fifth may be added at a later date.
+* [Binary Releases](#binary-releases) - This option is recommended for advanced users only; manually download, install and configure precompiled binaries.

 ---

-## **Paymetheus**

-The Windows Installer (`.msi` file) is located here: [https://github.com/decred/decred-binaries/releases/tag/v1.0.1](https://github.com/decred/decred-binaries/releases/tag/v1.0.1).
-It will install Paymetheus to your computer's Program Files folder.
-Installation is pretty straightforward, but instructions are provided below:

-1. Download the correct file:

-    For 32-bit computers, download the `decred_1.0.1-release_x86.msi` file. <br />
-    For 64-bit computers, download the `decred_1.0.1-release_x64.msi` file.

-2. Navigate to download location and double click the `.msi` file.

-3. Follow the installation steps.
-Within this process you'll be prompted to accept an End-User License Agreement.

-4. After setup, the features should be installed to your `..\Program Files\Decred\` folder and accessible through the Start Menu (look for `Decred` in the Program list)

----

 ## **dcrinstall**

 `dcrinstall` is an automatic installer and upgrader for the Decred software.
-The newest release can be found here: [https://github.com/decred/decred-release/releases/tag/v1.0.1](https://github.com/decred/decred-release/releases/tag/v1.0.1).
+The newest release can be found here: [https://github.com/decred/decred-release/releases](https://github.com/decred/decred-release/releases).
 Binaries are provided for Windows, OSX/macOS, Linux, OpenBSD, and FreeBSD.
 Executing installer will install `dcrd`, `dcrwallet`, and `dcrctl`.
 Instructions are provided for Mac, Linux, and Windows below (assumed proficiency for *BSD users).

 This method is recommended over the traditional manual installation. `dcrinstall` will automatically download the precompiled, signed binary package found on GitHub, verify the signature of this package, copy the binaries within the package to a specific folder dependant on OS, create configuration files with settings to allow the 3 applications to communicate with each other, and run you through the wallet creation process.
 After running through `dcrinstall`, you will be able to launch the software with no additional configuration.